 The academic year begins on August 1 with ulpan; Pardes classes run from September 1 – May 31; PEP programs continue through June; July is a vacation month.
 Vacations are offered for all Jewish and Israeli national holidays.
 Classes are conducted five days a week, Sunday through Thursday.
 All mornings are dedicated to Beit Midrash classes.
 All afternoons are dedicated to MA courses, pedagogic training, specialized seminars and Hebrew ulpan.

 The Shoolman Graduate School of Jewish Education at Hebrew College in Boston, MA awards the Master of Jewish Education degree (MJEd) and a Certificate in Jewish Day School Education.
 The Pardes Institute awards a Certificate of Advanced Jewish Studies.

 Applicants must have a BA with an above-average GPA, experience with Jewish text study and Hebrew language, and experience in teaching or experiential educational.
 Applicants are required to fill out a detailed application, write an essay about professional goals and direction, provide references, and have a personal interview.
 Separate application materials are required for Hebrew College.
 (Applicants do not have to be in Israel to apply and interview.)

 If an applicant has a Masters degree in Jewish education or in a related field, they may not be required to participate in the MJEd component of PEP.

 Each year, students go to North America to spend one month student teaching in a day school.

-PEP students take Pedagogy courses and workshops which have lesson planning and teaching components.
-Students participate in peer teaching and observation of teachers at Pardes and in Israeli schools.
+PEP students take rigorous pedagogy courses which include lesson planning and teaching components.
 Each PEP student is assigned a teaching coach, who provides one-on-one mentoring and advising.

 Yes.
 Educators receive a generous monthly stipend of $1,200 for two academic years.